happypeter/LGCB/book/c_intro.md

     - C was hard to learn
     - I did not know how it could be of any dame use!

-So, ok, now is the year of 2011, I am trying to teach other people to use C,
+So, OK, now is the year of 2011, I am trying to teach other people to use C, God bless!

 I want to go LGCB story-telling style and try to make this lanaguage easy to learn, and make people understand C is useful.